grqz/yt-dlp-apple-webkit-jsi/README.md

 ## Installing the plugin

 The master branch is for development.
 It's not recommended to install from master.
-A new release is published on Github and PyPI when a new feature or fix is added.
+A new release is published on GitHub and PyPI when a new feature or fix is added.

 **pip/pipx**